 Cost of Sprinklers

 Advocates for the sprinklers in new homes say it would cost somewhere around $3,000 to $5,000 per home, depending upon the size of the home.
-Installation costs average around $1.60 home's sale price.
+Installation costs average around $1.60 See photos of homes for sale in your area and across the country on AOL Real Estate per square foot, or just above one percent of the home's sale price.
 That's less than the cost of most kitchen floor tile per square foot.

 And when you average out the sprinkler cost over a 30-year mortgage, you're maybe looking at the price of one Big Mac meal per month, or perhaps a jumbo smoothie at Jamba Juice.
 Would you give up one premium coffee at Starbuck's per month if it meant saving the lives of everyone in your home?